jnstockley/AddressBookCLI/README.md

 # AddressBookCLI

+## Version 2.5
+As some of you may know I have recently started to split parts of the program apart from eachother.
+I have recently released the new and improved backend of the program at https://github.com/jnstockley/AddressBook.
+I am currently startting to rewirte the CLI with the same improvements and also to include the new and improved backend.
+Stay tuned!

 ## Address BookCLI V2.1
 This is a minor quality of life update to fix some bugs!
 Change Log: